 This camera setting is called Shutter Priority.
 It's usually marked as an "S' or a "Tv" on your camera mode dial.
 It means you set the shutter and the camera automatically sets the aperture.

 If you are forced to use a slow shutter speed to get a good exposure with your photo, consider using a monopod.
 It is probably one of the most convenient, but seldom used pieces of photography equipment that beginners don't know much about.

 There are a lot of choices available and you should read up a bit on them to get the most out of Using a Monopod.

-Aperture, also known as f-stop, effects depth of field.
-Depth of field is the range of close and far things that remain sharp and in focus.
+Aperture affects the depth of field.
+Depth of field is the range of close and far things that remain sharp and in focus within your photo.
 A small aperture is a small opening and will give you a large depth of field.
 This is a good camera setting when you want things close and far from the camera to be in focus.

 ISO means sensitivity to light.
 It used to be called ASA.
 Both ISO and ASA are acronyms for organizations that set standards for sensitivity.
 The only thing you really need to know is that higher ISO means your camera sensor is more sensitive to light.
 It won't need as much light to get the right exposure.

 ISO 100 was considered the normal standard.
 The advancement in technology and improvements in camera sensors have changed the "normal" ISO to be much higher for digital cameras now.
-Correct photo exposure won't be effected by your ISO setting if you have your camera set on an automatic setting.
+Correct image exposure won't be affected by your ISO setting if you have your camera set on an automatic setting.